 Chip RAM is needed for stuff like graphics as it is the only memory that the custom Amiga chips are able to access and 512k goes nowhere!
 Opening Workbench windows, increasing the screen resolution, adding a wallpaper all gobble up precious Chip RAM.
-The popularity of WHDLoad as a means to run old Amiga floppy games off a hard drive is also a problem for 512k machines as most of the games require 1MB of Chip RAM to function so without this.
+The popularity of WHDLoad as a means to run old Amiga floppy games off a hard drive is also a problem for 512k machines as most of the games require 1MB of Chip RAM to function.

 Checking the Amiga board revision

 You can check what revision your Amiga is by opening it up and removing the floppy disk drive.
 The revision number will be etched into a small area underneath along with other interesting information such as the serial number and when it was made.
 It looks like my board was designed in 1988 (30 years old this year!) but that it might have been assembled in 1989/90 going by the serial number sticker?